kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-1/index.md

 >
 > Each has GND and 3V3 pins, so there's only 4 possible "signal" pins, although I've seen no activity so far when probing each of them with an UART adapter.

+Exactly - there were two 4-pin headers on the PCB, with **totally no I/O activity on them** - bad news for finding an UART connection.

-Exactly - there was totally no activity on the pin headers.
-Upon closer inspection, I found that there are only two signals on these pins:
+Upon closer inspection, I found that there are actually only two signals on these pins:

 CN6   | CN2
 ------|------